 Key factors of the iPad lifespan

-Additionally, iPads may slow down or become less responsive as they age, especially when running newer, more demanding applications.
+As iPads age, they can also slow down or become less responsive when running newer, more demanding applications, regardless of physical condition.

 How long can iPads' battery last?